 University employees carry either an "exempt" or "non-exempt" status when it comes to compensation, overtime, and other minimum wage and salary requirements under the Fair Labor Standards Act (FLSA).
 The information below outlines the FLSA, the distinction between "exempt" and "non-exempt" statuses, and more.

-Who is covered under the FLSA?
+Who is Covered Under the FLSA?

 The minimum wage and overtime requirements of the FLSA apply to most employees in the United States.
 However, there are exemptions from the FLSA's requirements that are applicable to many employees working in higher education.